Harrah's Cherokee Center: Events

 The arena played host to the politically motivated Vote for Change on October 6, 2004, featuring performances by Gob Roberts, Death Cab for Cutie and Pearl Jam.

-Performing acts in 2013 and beyond includes Southern Conference, Curious George, Ringling Bros., The Color Purple, Bill Cosby, Sesame Street Live, Mannheim Steamroller, Charlotte Bobcats, Atlanta Hawks, Elton John, Elvis Presley, Jeff Dunham, Marty Stewart, Harlem Globetrotters, Trans-Siberian Orchestra, The National, WWE, TNA Impact Wrestling, Gordon Lightfoot, Foster the People, Celtic Woman, Casting Crowns, Toby Keith, Sugarland, Bob Dylan, Jerry Seinfeld, Yo Gabba Gabba, The family Stone, Brit Floyd, Band of Horses, Lee "Shot" Williams, Queens of the Stone Age, Moscow Ballet, Darius Rucker, Umphrey's McGee, Ohio Players, Disney Junior LIVE, Hunter Hayes, Slayer, and MercyMe.

 The Southern Conference brought the 2012, 2013, and 2014 basketball tournaments to the arena.
 In anticipation of the tournament, the city pledged a $3.2 million renovation of the facility.
 In February 2018 the arena hosted a Fed Cup tennis tie between the United States and the Netherlands, featuring Serena Williams and Venus Williams.

 On August 13, 2014, a major motion picture named Masterminds was filmed outside and inside at the arena standing in as a Mexico airport with palm trees everywhere.

+On August 14, 2024, former president Donald Trump held a campaign rally at the Thomas Wolfe Auditorium.

+On August 10, 2025, Senator Bernie Sanders speaks to thousands in Asheville rally as part of the Fighting Oligarchy Tour.